Complexlity/creative-art-marketplace/README.md

 ### Hydration Errors

 I learnt to understand more in-depth how Nextjs works.
 It builds on the server and then on the client.
 While doing that, it compares both versions for strict equality.
-I built a lot of [random generators](/src/utils/randoms.ts) and this make me encounter hydration errors when I run the developement server
+I built a lot of [random generators](/src/utils/randoms.ts)(because I felt the site would look less static if you content is generated at random) and this made me encounter hydration errors when I run the developement server
-I solve this by adding `suppressHydrationWarning` on the elements that hand thes random values.
+I solved this by adding `suppressHydrationWarning` on the elements that rener these random values.
 It didn't totally solve it but for the most part.
-The ultimate solution is to perform these random and shuffling functions on an `api` routes or on it's own separate server (like an express server).
+The ultimate solution is to perform these random and shuffling functions on an `api` route or on it's own separate server (like an express server).
 This ensures that the result sent to nextjs is consistent both on the server hydration and the client one

 ### Search and Filter